 Then again, its slightly generic look is, counterintuitively, a product of good design.
-Its 34 mm stainless steel body is well-sculpted, while its dial with white mother-of-pearl background is easily readable and, especially the version in steel where the applied Arabic numerals alternate with teardrop-shaped hour markers instead of set diamonds, is actually quite pleasant to look at.
+The 34 mm stainless steel body is well-sculpted, while its dial with the white mother-of-pearl background is easily readable and, especially the version in steel where the applied Arabic numerals alternate with teardrop-shaped hour markers instead of set diamonds, is actually quite pleasant to look at.

 Also, the price is right.
 I have already seen a number of these timekeepers selling online from $2500 for a two-tone version with diamonds to a more comfortable $900 for a Comtesse in plain steel.